ShrekBytes/WordGlance/README.md

 <img src="/screenshots/dark.png" width="666" alt="WordGlance Dark Mode">

 ### 💡 Tips
+- **Desktop**: Works with mouse selection, keyboard shortcuts, and double-click
+- **Mobile**: Double-tap to select words, or long-press and drag for phrases
+- **Smart positioning**: Button appears below text on mobile to avoid conflicts with copy/paste menu
 - Works best with **single words** for definitions
 - Great for **short phrases** for translations
 - Supports **40+ languages** including Spanish, French, German, Chinese, Japanese, Arabic, and more